-Whether they’re heading to Rio for the 2016 Summer Olympic and Paralympic Games or they’ve competed in previous winter or summer games, the one thing all our athlete role models have in common is physical literacy.
+Whether they’re heading to the Olympic and Paralympic Games or they’ve competed in previous winter or summer games, the one thing all our athlete role models have in common is physical literacy.

-Inspired by the P&G “Thank You, Mom” commercials of the past (a new one promoting Rio 2016 was released yesterday), we’ve asked our role models to share how their moms helped them on their physical literacy journey.
+Inspired by the P&G “Thank You, Mom” commercials of the past (and one promoting Rio Olympics 2016), we’ve asked our role models to share how their moms helped them on their physical literacy journey.
 So this one is for you, moms.
 All moms.
 We thank you for everything you do to raise happy, healthy, physically literate kids.

 When I was 5-years-old, my mom asked me which activity I wanted to try.
 It could have been anything in addition to swimming lessons; my mom thought it was really important to know how to swim.
 I chose to play soccer.
 My mom said that from the first moments I was really passionate, and I was running to exhaustion, but would never give up.
 At 12, I got invited to join the regional team.
 All the trainings were 45 minutes away from my hometown, where I’d practice two to three times per week, plus a game.
 My mom drove me to every single one of them for six years, even though she was a busy mother of three, building a family company with my dad.
 And that was only for the regional team.
 When I was on the provincial team I also had to take the train to Montreal, a two hour and thirty minute drive away.
 I remember how frustrated I was sometimes coming back from trainings or games.
 But my mom was always putting attention on what I did so well.
 She was proud, but never put any kind of pressure on me.
 She allowed me to play, with a desire to see her daughter following her passion and her dream — even if, for a moment, it was hard to believe it was accessible — to become a professional soccer player.